Magadha–Vajji war: Conflict

 Tensions between Licchavi and Magadha were exacerbated by the handling of the border post of Koṭigāma on the Ganges by the Licchavika-led Vajjika League who would regularly collect all valuables from Koṭigāma and leave none to the Māgadhīs.
 Therefore Ajātasatru decided to destroy the Vajjika League in retaliation, but also because, as an ambitious empire-builder whose mother Vāsavī was Licchavika princess of Vaidehī descent, he was interested in the territory of the former Videha kingdom which by then was part of the Vajjika League.
 Ajātasattu's hostility towards the Vajjika League was also the result of the differing forms of political organisation between Magadha and the Vajjika League, with the former being monarchical and the latter being republican, not unlike the opposition of the Ancient Greek kingdom of Sparta to the democratic form of government in Athens, and the hostilities between the ancient Macedonian king Philip II to the Athenian and Theban republics.

 As members of the Vajjika League, the Vaidehas, Nāyikas, and Mallakas were also threatened by Ajātasattu, and the Vajjika Gaṇa Mukhya Ceḍaga held war consultations with the gaṇa mukhyas of the Licchavikas and Mallikas before the fight started.
 The Vaidehas, Nāyikas, and Mallakas therefore fought on the side of the League against Magadha.
 The military forces of the Vajjika League were initially too strong for Ajātasattu to be successful against them, and it required him having recourse to diplomacy and intrigues over the span of a decade to finally defeat the Vajjika League by 468 BCE and annex its territories, including Licchavi, Videha, and Nāya to the Kingdom of Magadha, while the Mallakas maintained their independence but lost their political importance.
 The Licchavikas nevertheless survived their defeat by Ajātasattu, and the structures of the older Licchavi Republic subsisted within a degree local autonomy under Māgadhī rule, as attested by how the Licchavika Council instituted a festival in the memory of the decease of the Jain Tīrthaṅkara Mahāvīra.

+In popular culture

+Samakkhi Phet Kham Chan, a Thai literature written by Chit Burathat, based from this war that recorded in Buddhism tradition.